-This document comprises New Hope Network’s exhibitor standards for NATURAL PRODUCTS EXPO EAST and EXPO WEST and SPARK CHANGE online events, herein and henceforth to be referred to as “EXPOs”.
+This document comprises New Hope Network’s exhibitor standards for NATURAL PRODUCTS EXPO EAST and EXPO WEST and EXPO VIRTUAL online events referred to as “EXPOs” hereafter.
 This is a working document which is open at all times to industry comment and review.
 As producers of two major, national trade shows, New Hope Network has the responsibility to require minimum standards to exhibit at our EXPOs.
 It is our hope that these standards will become part of the overall effort to improve the quality and integrity of the natural products industry.
 Exhibitors are encouraged to review the entire document.
 Exhibitors should be aware that a signed contract incorporates their agreement to abide and adhere to the Exhibitor Standards.
 New Hope Network reserves the right to determine the eligibility of any company or product for inclusion in its trade shows.

 With these standards, it is New Hope Network’s goal to enhance public health and safety, support industry self-regulation, improve the quality of natural products, and grow the industry in a responsible way.
 These standards also represent New Hope Network’s attempt to raise the level of integrity and professionalism of the EXPOs.